-To identify articles relevant to each key question, we searched, in order, the Cochrane Library (2002, Issue 1), MEDLINE (1966-2002), EMBASE (1980-2001), and reference lists of review articles.
+Initial searches to identify articles relevant to each key question, were performed, in order, on the Cochrane Library (2002, Issue 1), MEDLINE (1966-2002), EMBASE (1980-2001), and reference lists of review articles.
 In electronic searches, we combined terms for pain with terms for opioid analgesics and narcotics, and relevant research designs (see Appendix A for complete search strategy).
-In addition, the State of Oregon created and disseminated a submission protocol to pharmaceutical manufacturers for the submission of clinical and economic evaluation data to the Evidence-based Practice Center.
+In addition, a submission protocol was created and disseminated to pharmaceutical manufacturers for the submission of clinical and economic evaluation data to the Evidence-based Practice Center.
 All citations were imported into an electronic database (EndNote 5.0).
 Searches on the electronic databases were carried out through March 28, 2002, using updates on electronic databases after the initial searches.